jannvck/rdfp/README.md

 }
 ```

-The following examples match upon a certain URI, store the object of a matched
+The following examples match upon a certain URI on the subject, store the object
-triple and apply no transformation.
+of a matched triple and apply no transformation.

 With Jena:
 ```scala